phuse-org/SENDConform/pages/conform/conform_shacl_shapes.md

 <font class='ruleComponent'>Rule Component</font>

-**1.AGE value must be present for all subjects that are not screen failures.**
+**1.AGE value must be present for all subjects that are not screen failures  and not assigned to a treatment arm.**

+<font class='h3NoTOC'>Source Data</font>

 <font class='h3NoTOC'>Data Structure</font>